Selecting a Graduate Program

 Graduate school interviews are a critical part of making your decision.
 Remember that you should be learning as much about the program as the faculty is learning about you and that the atmosphere during interviews is typically quite casual.

-Our application deadline is December 15; applications are reviewed early January and invitations for interviews are sent out by mid-January.
-Our interviews are typically held the first two weeks of February.
+Our application deadline is December 1; applications are reviewed mid-December and invitations for interviews are sent out by early January.
+Our interviews are typically held the end of January.
 Sandy Muscelli works with you to set up flights, hotel arrangements and interviews.
 She is available at all times to answer your questions.

 The night before your interview, a student host from the human genetics program will contact you with arrangements for dinner — typically comprised of a group of several applicants and several current students.
 This is a great time to ask your hosts all your questions about the program, life in Baltimore and any other concerns you might have.

-Your interview day begins in the Miller Research Building with a breakfast with Dr. David Valle, the Director of the Human Genetics Program, Dr. Andy McCallion, Assistant Director, Sandy Muscelli, Program Administrator, two current students as well as the other applicants.
+Your interview day begins in the Miller Research Building with a breakfast with Dr. Andy McCallion and Dr. Kimberly Doheny, the Directors of the Human Genetics and Genomics Training Program, Sandy Muscelli, Program Administrator, two current students as well as the other applicants.
 They will take this time to explain the official details about the program.
 If you have any questions, they are ready and willing to answer them.

 After breakfast you will start your interviews, which will be with preceptors of the program around campus.
 Current students will lead you to each interview.
 Each professor usually gets about 30 minutes with you, and you may see as many as five faculty members that day.
 The interview schedule is broken up by lunch with current students and a tour of the East Baltimore campus.
 According to our students, there are a few things to remember during interviews: